TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 18/1 Kings 18.17.md

 ---

-And it came to pass, when Ahab saw Elijah, that Ahab said unto him, Is it thou, thou troubler of Israel?
+It happened, when Ahab saw Elijah, that Ahab said to him, "Is that you, you troubler of Israel?"